-As a pilot, data management plans (DMP) will be required for all applications to the five Tri-Agency grants listed below in 2023.
-View DMP resources.
+As a pilot, data management plans (DMP) will be required for all applications to the five Tri-Agency grants listed below in 2023:

-To develop a draft of Queen’s institutional strategy, an ad-hoc committee was created: the Research Data Management Implementation Committee (RDMIC) (please see membership below).
-After considering the policy, gathering information, and discussing capacity and needs for RDM at Queen’s, the RDMIC developed the first draft of Queen’s institutional strategy and is now inviting feedback from the research community.
-A copy of the institutional strategy draft may be viewed here.
+To develop the Queen’s institutional strategy, an ad-hoc committee was created: the Research Data Management Implementation Committee (RDMIC) (please see membership below).
+After considering the policy, gathering information, and discussing capacity and needs for RDM at Queen’s, the RDMIC developed the first Queen’s institutional strategy and is now inviting feedback from the research community.

 Do you have a comment or question about this strategy?